Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Risk-Aware Safety-Critical Control Formulation

-This subsection shows the optimization problem (OP) formulation: \textit{Wasserstein Barycenter - Conditional Value at Risk - Control Barrier Function Optimization Problem (WB-CVaR-CBF-OP)} and discusses the feasibility of the OP.
-Inspired from the QP formulation (\ref{cbf_qp}), we have
+This subsection shows the optimization problem (OP) formulation: Wasserstein Barycenter - Conditional Value at Risk - Control Barrier Function Optimization Problem (WB-CVaR-CBF) and discusses the feasibility of the optimization problem.
+From the QP formulation (\ref{cbf_qp}), we have

-\begin{flushright} (WB-CVaR-CBF-OP) \end{flushright} In the remainder of this section, we discuss the specific assumptions under which this OP formulation works.
+\begin{flushright} (WB-CVaR-CBF) \end{flushright} In the remainder of this section, we discuss the specific assumptions under which this OP formulation works.

-\textbf{Assumption 1: } The camera, LiDAR, and V2X identify and track the same object.
-This assumption is quite valid from the perspective of the controller, that the sensor fusion, sensing, and tracking algorithms provide this information \cite{huang2023v2x}.

-The feasibility of our WB-CVaR-CBF OP formulation is implied through Assumption 1, Lemma 1, Lemma 2, and Theorem 1.
-Lemma 1 shows that a unique barycenter always exists.
-So, with Assumption 1, the control barrier constraint (\ref{cbf_measurement-b}) always exists.
-The optimization problem in (\ref{WB-CVaR-CBF-OP}) is feasible through convex optimization, as shown in Corollary 1.
+\begin{assumption} The camera, LiDAR, and V2X identify and track the same object.
+This assumption is quite valid from the perspective of the controller, that the sensor fusion, sensing, and tracking algorithms provide this information \cite{huang2023v2x}. \end{assumption} The feasibility of our WB-CVaR-CBF formulation is implied through Assumption~\ref{assumption}, Lemma~\ref{wb_unique}, Lemma~\ref{Convex-CVAR}, and Theorem~\ref{cvar_cbc_thm}.
+Lemma~\ref{wb_unique} shows that a unique barycenter always exists.
+So, with Assumption~\ref{assumption}, the control barrier constraint (\ref{cbf_measurement-b}) always exists.
+The optimization problem in (\ref{WB-CVaR-CBF-OP}) is feasible through convex optimization, as shown in Corollary~\ref{CVaR_collary}.
 So, the solution is feasible as long as $CBC(.)$ is convex.

 The optimization problem can become infeasible when the AV is very close to the obstacle.
 This can be the case for late detections, suddenly appearing obstacles, and AVs or obstacles at high speeds, which are rare and extreme scenarios and are not considered in this work.